 Of course, the offers on our platform don't represent all financial products out there, but our goal is to show you as many great options as we can.

-Whether you’re looking for a debt consolidation loan or for financing for an emergency expense, if you have good credit you’ll likely have more options.
-That’s because lenders see you as less of a default risk.
+Whether you’re looking for a debt consolidation loan or need financing for an emergency expense, having good credit can signal to lenders that you’re less of a default risk.

 “Good” credit can mean different things to different lenders, and there’s no exact science or particular score that will unlock the best rates and terms.
-But generally speaking, good credit scores fall in the range of the high 600s to mid-700s (on a scale of 300 to 850.
-With a credit score in this range, you may also qualify for a lower interest rate and may get more competitive loan offers than you would with a weaker credit profile.
+But generally speaking, good credit scores fall in the range of the high 600s to mid-700s (on a scale of 300 to 850).
+With a credit score in this range, you may also qualify for lower interest rates and may get more-competitive loan offers than you would with a weaker credit profile.

 But just because you may have a variety of options doesn’t mean they’re all good for you.
 With a good credit score, it’s important to consider how competitive the interest rates are and whether the lender charges any fees.
-Here’s our take on the best personal loans for good credit to help you find the lowest rate and best repayment terms.
+Here’s our take on the best personal loans for good credit to help you find the best option for your financial circumstances.

 - Best for debt consolidation: Marcus by Goldman Sachs

-Why Marcus by Goldman Sachs stands out: If you’re looking to consolidate credit card debt, Marcus by Goldman Sachs makes it easy.
-If approved, Goldman Sachs will send your loan funds directly to up to 10 credit cards you’d like to pay off.
+Why Marcus by Goldman Sachs stands out: If you’re looking to consolidate credit card debt, Marcus by Goldman Sachs can simplify the process.
+If approved, Marcus will send your loan funds directly to up to 10 credit card accounts you’d like to pay off.
 The lender offers loan amounts between $3,500 and $40,000.

-Another feature that makes Marcus unique is the ability to defer one payment after making at least 12 consecutive monthly payments in full and on time.
+- Defer a payment — Marcus lets you defer one payment after making at least 12 consecutive monthly payments in full and on time.
 This could come in handy if you have an unexpected additional expense to take care of one month.

-- Competitive interest rates: Marcus offers competitive interest rates, but you’ll need to have great credit to get the lowest rate and best loan terms.
+- Competitive rates — Marcus offers competitive interest rates, but you’ll need to have strong credit to get the lowest rate and best loan terms.